Skip to Content

 RV Pet Camera Monitor

-Typically, an app allows you to connect with the camera in your RV.
-Good cameras offer as much as 1080p (HD) resolution as well as live-streaming through a subscription via a cellular network or via your RV’s WiFi network.
-All of this allows you to monitor your pet’s activities in real-time.
-(If you want the video to work in the dark, you’ll want a pet monitor that offers infrared vision.)
+A pet monitor with a camera gives you access to information related to the condition and activities of your pet when you’re away from your RV.
+Typically, an app allows you to connect to the camera in your RV to see what’s happening.
+Good cameras offer as much as 1080p (HD) resolution, as well as live streaming through a subscription via a cellular network or your RV’s WiFi network.
+This allows you to monitor your pet’s activities in real-time (if you want the video to also work in the dark, you’ll want a pet monitor that offers infrared vision).

-Most RV pet camera monitors include a microphone so that you can hear if your pet is whining or barking.
-However, the microphone is also useful for hearing any alarms (smoke, propane, carbon monoxide) and to help confirm whether your air conditioner is running.
+Most pet camera monitors include a microphone, allowing you to hear if your pet is whining or barking.
+However, the microphone is also useful for hearing any alarms (such as smoke, propane, or carbon monoxide) and to help confirm whether your air conditioner is running.
+Some pet monitors even offer two-way audio, allowing you to communicate with your pets from your phone to calm them, if needed.
+Or, just to say you miss them!

 There are even pet camera monitors that will toss your dog a treat!